25 Best Things to Do in Greenville, SC

 You can enjoy the vast collection of records, photos, and other baseball-related artifacts showcasing important events from Joe's career.

 For those who would like a comprehensive deep dive, the book collection can be a valuable resource.

 Feast at one of the best outlets of the renowned franchise The Lost Cajun in Greenville.

-Famous for their classic Louisiana fare and gumbo, the restaurant chain delights diners with authentic Southern delicacies.
+Famous for its classic Louisiana fare and gumbo, the restaurant chain delights diners with authentic Southern delicacies.

 The top names on their rich menu include mouth-watering dishes such as red beans with rice, crawfish etouffee, lobster bisque, and specialty gumbo!